Priority Snow Plan

 Please note that snow maintenance on Deerfoot Trail, Stoney Trail and Tsuut’ina Trail are managed by the Province of Alberta.

-We also have hand crews and smaller equipment focused on high priority pedestrian infrastructure for the next 24 hours.
+City hand crews and smaller equipment are focused on high-priority pedestrian infrastructure.
 This includes pedestrian overpasses, LRT platforms, sidewalks next to City-owned properties and high priority bus pads.

 Snow plan priorities